 It’s very easy to get caught up in the excitement of redecorating your kitchen and completely neglecting your budget.
 You should style your kitchen so it’s decorative but also affordable.
-You may have your heart set on a very high end appliance or an expensive brand of cabinets; however, it’s not worth being in lots of debt and having to pay it off for several years.
+You may have your heart set on a high-end appliance or an expensive brand of cabinets; however, it’s not worth going in debt and having to pay it off for several years.
 Accept that you may need some time to save up enough money to decorate your kitchen to your heart’s desire.

 11. No Landing Space